Heros Subpage Trooper Patch

 Arizona Certificate of Firearms Proficiency

-To be eligible for a Certificate of Firearms Proficiency, retired or separated officers must complete a qualifications exam with the firearm they intend to carry, including a judgmental shooting evaluation.
+Retirement or separated officers must complete a qualifications exam with the firearm they intend to carry, including a judgmental shooting evaluation, to be eligible for a Certificate of Firearms Proficiency.

-Qualifications must be administered by an Arizona Peace Officer Standard and Training (AZPOST) Board certified firearms instructor or a National Rifle Association (NRA) instructor who has been approved by the Department's CWPU.
+Qualifications must be administered by an Arizona Peace Officer Standard and Training (AZPOST) Board certified firearms instructor or a National Rifle Association (NRA) instructor approved by the Department's CWPU.
 Active-duty officers may carry a firearm with law enforcement credentials without this certificate.

 Application and Documentation for a Certificate of Firearms Proficiency